All Episodes

 They're told how to dress head to toe.

-And then insane abuse of gays and lesbians, and insane abuse of Christians and Jews.
+I mean, it's just insane abuse of women and then insane abuse of gays and lesbians and insane abuse of Christians and Jews.

 You know, if there's a preacher, a man of faith or the cloth that falls from grace, it's everywhere.